 We end up questioning ourselves and not the narcissist.
 We lose sight of their behaviour, we lose sight of their motives, we lose sight of our instincts, and we lose sight of our reality.
-Due to the narcissist’s hidden phrases, the narcissist hides what they are doing to us through the narcissists gaslighting of our reality.
+Due to the narcissist’s hidden phrases, the narcissist hides what they are doing to us through the narcissist’s gaslighting of our reality.

-The more a narcissist gaslights us, the more we focus on our memory being wrong, our feelings being wrong, our experience being wrong, our thoughts being wrong, as gaslighting leads to confusion within our minds, second-guessing ourselves and others, doubting ourselves and our intentions, blaming ourselves and relying more on the narcissist more.
+The more a narcissist gaslights us, the more we focus on our memory being wrong, our feelings being wrong, our experience being wrong, and our thoughts being wrong, as gaslighting leads to confusion within our minds, second-guessing ourselves and others, doubting ourselves and our intentions, blaming ourselves and relying more on the narcissist more.

 1. “You’re jealous.”

-When a narcissist accuses you of being jealous, is shuts down any two-way conversation, it gets you explaining yourself to them, questioning and doubting yourself, rather than them explaining themselves to you for their behaviour, and you recognising what they are doing, a narcissist will not say, “I’m sorry you weren’t giving me the attention I’m entitled to, so I got attention over there which made me feel good, while I punished you which made me feel even better.”
+When a narcissist accuses you of being jealous, this shuts down any two-way conversation, it gets you explaining yourself to them, questioning and doubting yourself, rather than them explaining themselves to you for their behaviour, and you don’t recognise what they are doing, a narcissist will not say, “I’m sorry you weren’t giving me the attention I’m entitled to, so I got attention over there which made me feel good, while I punished you which made me feel even better.”
 A narcissist might say, “I’m sorry if you’d had paid me more attention.
 I wouldn’t have gone elsewhere.”
 Again the narcissist is trying to lay all the blame at your door.
 Those who are cheating on you will often accuse you of cheating on them or claim.

 2. “You have trust issues.”

 You’re going to develop trust issues around those with lying issues, so when you start having trust issues around someone you should be able to trust, you need to pay more attention to what your instincts are telling you and less attention to the narcissist who is gaslighting you.
-When you are with a trustworthy person, they’ll not bring out trust issues within you, if you have a vulnerability about trust from your past.
+When you are with a trustworthy person, they’ll not bring out trust issues within you if you have a vulnerability about trust from your past.
 A genuine person will go all out to reassure you.
 Those who are cheating on you will want to discredit your feelings and blame you.
 Those who care about you will try to understand and reassure you.
-People who are manipulating your reality, your feelings, your experience, manipulating your life, manipulating your thoughts are going to accuse you of overthinking
+People who are manipulating your reality, your feelings, your experience, manipulating your life, and manipulating your thoughts are going to accuse you of overthinking.